Canon SX70 vs Sony A7 II

 The SX70 is a recent model that features in the current product line-up of Canon.
-In contrast, the A7 II has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the A7 II has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A7 II was succeeded by the Sony A7 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Is the Canon SX70 better than the Sony A7 II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.